 Most people expect air pollution to be something they are more exposed to outdoors than indoors.

-However, according to the World Health Organization, indoor smoke from household air pollution presents a serious health risk for as many as 3 billion people (almost half the entire world population!) who cook and heat their homes with biomass, kerosene fuels and coal.
+However, according to the World Health Organization, indoor smoke from household air pollution presents a serious health risk for as many as 2.6 billion people (30% the entire world population!) who cook and heat their homes with biomass, kerosene fuels, and coal.

-The exchange of air pollution also works the other way - as household air pollution can serve as a major source of outdoor air pollution in both urban and rural areas (source).
+The exchange of air pollution also works the other way – according to the WHO, household air pollution can serve as a major source of outdoor air pollution in both urban and rural areas, accounting for as much as 50% of it in some parts of the world.

 What is the Indoor-Outdoor Air Pollution Continuum?

-Scientists today speak of the indoor-outdoor air pollution continuum to underline the fact that we shouldn’t focus on outdoor or indoor air pollution in isolation.
+Scientists today speak of the indoor-outdoor air pollution continuum to underline the fact that we shouldn’t focus on air quality indoors vs outdoors, or on each one of these aspects in isolation.
+Rather, we should think of indoor AND outdoor air pollution as two parts of a greater whole – our daily air quality exposure.

 Why is it Becoming More Important to Understand Individual Air Pollution Exposure?